 What Is Developmental Psychology?

-Developmental psychology can focus on how and why people might grow and change physically, emotionally, and intellectually throughout their lives.
-Those that work in this field, primarily developmental psychologists, may treat mental health conditions connected to certain life events during a specific life stage.
-In some cases, they work on research or teaching.
+Developmental psychology can focus on how and why people might develop and change physically, emotionally, and intellectually throughout their lives.
+Psychologists that work in this field, primarily developmental psychologists, may treat mental health conditions connected to certain life events during a specific developmental life stage.
+In some cases, these psychologists work on research or teaching.
 Those looking to work in the field of developmental psychology may need to pursue a Ph.
-D., university degree, or other certification.
+D., university degree, or other psychology certification.

 Getty/AnnaStills